snotskie/ttrpg/md/index.md

 Some upgrade options in the Session Shop describe effects that use one or more terms defined below, as shorthand for a number of rules described above.

 - **Recharge:** Some effects list a recharge Blessing cost.
 Once activated, these effects cannot be activated again until they have been recharged by paying that cost.
-- **Overcharged:** Lifestyle upgrade options overcharge one or two of your Stats.
-When you Spark a roll using an overcharged Stat, you may round ir from $6$ or $7$ up to $8$.
+- **Ignite:** Lifestyle upgrades Ignite one or two of your Stats.
+When you Spark a roll using an Ignited Stat, you may round it from $6$ or $7$ up to $8$.
-- **Bank:** Ethic upgrade options describe opportunities to bank boons or busts.
+- **Bank:** Ethic upgrades bank boons or busts.
 When you bank a boon or a bust, set it aside instead of resolving its impacts on the narrative.
 Track the number of boons or busts you've banked, as well as which effects you banked them through, as such effects will describe ways you can then spend them.
 If multiple effects would bank the same boon or bust, resolve which one applies at table discretion.

 ### Conditions
 <!-- _class: rules -->